MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-using-policies.md

 **When settings won't be migrated**

-- If new Teams is sideloaded and not launched via the classic Teams App Switcher flows
+- If new Teams is sideloaded or not launched via the classic Teams App Switcher flows
 - Any incremental changes made to settings in classic Teams after the initial switch to new Teams.